DeihKim/Leetcode/README.md

 # 📚 My LeetCode Journey

-Welcome to my **LeetCode Submissions** repositoryâa space where I challenge myself daily to grow as a problem solver and future data scientist.
+Welcome to my **LeetCode Submissions** repository, a space where I challenge myself daily to grow as a problem solver and future data scientist.

 ## 💡 Why This Repository?

 This repo is my commitment to:

-* **Consistency** â Solving LeetCode problems daily to build strong habits
+* **Consistency** - Solving LeetCode problems daily to build strong habits
-* **Learning** â Deepening my understanding of data structures and algorithms
+* **Learning** - Deepening my understanding of data structures and algorithms
-* **Interview Prep** â Getting ready for coding interviews, one question at a time
+* **Interview Prep** - Getting ready for coding interviews, one question at a time
-* **Inspiration** â Encouraging others like me to start their own journey
+* **Inspiration** - Encouraging others like me to start their own journey

 ## 🌐 Languages Used